MEJillFarley/nosql-challenge/README.md

 What are the top 5 establishments with a RatingValue of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

-Hint: You will need to compare the geocode to find the nearest locations.
-Search within 0.01 degree on either side of the latitude and longitude.

 How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

-Hint: You will need to use the aggregation method to answer this.

 The first 5 rows of your resulting DataFrame should look something like this: